LHardwick-git/Victron-Dbus-Services/README.md

 This includes services for:

-Native (or innate) date - such as the temperature of the CPU when running on an Rpi.
+Native (or innate) data - such as the temperature of the CPU when running on an Rpi.
    Also a service for monitoring engine hours based on detected alternator output i2C devices - such as voltage (including a tank level sensor), temperature and humidity.
 1-wire devices - Temperature and Relay drivers.